Rayyanbaig1243/web-scraping-using-python-/README.md

 step 2): run the  python web_scrawling_on_Yelp.py on your terminal. strp 3): in terminal an messge was printed "Enter the no of pages need to be scrowled :". hear type the number pages to be scrwled maximum 250 approx.

-After running the script secsusfully it will store a Csv file in your folders.
+After running the script secsusfully it will store new_busines.csv file in your folders.

 Note:
 Sometines this will make an arry length mis math problem beacuse of dynamic new pages. we need to re run the script till it wont give any error.